 News

-Enhanced Forward Presence in the Baltic States and Poland
+NATO's presence in the Baltic States and Poland

-Danish soldiers at in Estonia.
+Danish soldiers in Estonia.
 Photo: Danish Defence.

 -